DioxusLabs/dioxus/README.md

 - **Different scopes**: Dioxus provides renderers for web, desktop, mobile, LiveView, and more.
 We also maintain community libraries and a cross-platform SDK.
 Leptos has a tighter focus on the fullstack web with features that Dioxus doesn't have like islands, `<Form />` components, and other web-specific utilities.

 - **Different DSLs**: Dioxus uses its own custom Rust-like DSL for building UIs while Leptos uses an HTML-like syntax.
-We chose this to retain compatibility with IDE features like codefolding and syntax highlighting.
+We chose this to retain compatibility with IDE features like code-folding and syntax highlighting.
 Generally, Dioxus leans into more "magic" with its DSL including automatic formatting of strings and hot-reloading of simple Rust expressions.

 ```rust
 // dioxus